 We regularly review and update our policies, including the Modern Slavery Policy, and associated procedures to align with evolving best practices and legal requirements.

-2. Risk assessment For our employees, our in-house people team ensures that all individuals directly employed by Lyst have the correct legal right to work in the UK and that the necessary legal documentation is collected on their first day of employment.
+For our employees, our in-house people team ensures that all individuals directly employed by Lyst have the correct legal right to work in the UK and that the necessary legal documentation is collected on their first day of employment.
 The people team also carry out regular checks throughout the year to ensure that all right-to-work documentation is up to date.
-The payroll team then ensures that these details stay up to date during employment, for example addresses and bank account details.
+The in-house payroll team ensures that these details stay up to date during employment, for example addresses and bank account details.
 In this regard, we consider the risk of modern slavery to be low risk.

 We conduct risk assessments to identify areas of potential vulnerability to modern slavery within our operations and supply chains.
 This assessment includes determining key suppliers for review by evaluating impact and industry sectors.
 We note that all our key suppliers have modern slavery commitments, thereby reducing the risk of modern slavery breaches within our supply chain.